Share This Page

-Figure 1 describes our current understanding of stroke mechanism: during the first few hours, the primary ischemic stroke injury is due to the occlusion of the blood vessels.
+The image below describes our current understanding of stroke mechanism: during the first few hours, the primary ischemic stroke injury is due to the occlusion of the blood vessels.
 The occlusion leads to an insufficient energy supply to the brain tissue and causes neuronal death and neurological damage.
 Reduced oxygen supply compromises mitochondrial function and causes anaerobic glycolysis (transforms glucose to lactic acid when an insufficient amount of oxygen is available).
 Elevated levels of lactic acid make the brain tissue acid and results in decreased ATP production and reduced ion pumps activity on cell membrane.
 As a consequence, concentrations of protons, calcium, and sodium ions increase in the cells.
 This results in water influx into the cells, cell swelling, death, and formation of core infarction in primary stroke injury.
 This series of events evolve quickly in the primary stroke site, but might be salvageable by treatment within minutes to hours.
 Secondary stroke damage is initiated by post-stroke disruption of the blood-brain barrier (BBB), initiating a cascade damaging molecular processes.
-BBB is formed by endothelial cells surrounding the brain’s vasculature, which restrict access of molecules in the general circulation of the brain (See Figure 1 and following text).
+BBB is formed by endothelial cells surrounding the brain’s vasculature, which restrict access of molecules in the general circulation of the brain.

 It is not known yet how the BBB is repaired after the initial first opening.
 There is a debate as to whether the second BBB opening contributes to brain damage or brain repair after stroke.
 More investigation is need to resolve this issue.